Building a new Resolution on digital transformation

 Former Deputy Minister of Posts and Telecommunications Mai Liem Truc: "To make a revolution, we must change our thinking."
 Photo: Duc Huy

-“Without data laws, it is difficult to avoid the phenomenon of data separatism and centralization; limiting the ability to integrate into the common national database and move towards participating in international databases,” Mr. Quan noted.
+“Without data laws, it is difficult to avoid the phenomenon of data separatism and centralization; limiting the ability to integrate into the country's common database and move towards participating in international databases,” Mr. Quan noted.

 Mr. Tran Luu Quang.jpg